Sedgwick County starts mobile COVID-19 testing sites

 WICHITA, Kan.
 (KSNW) – Sedgwick County began implementing mobile testing sites across the county on Thursday.

-The first mobile site at the Clearwater Senior and Community Center opened from 9 am to noon Thursday to provide coronavirus testing opportunities to areas where residents are isolated or have a lack of transportation to healthcare facilities already providing testing.
+The first mobile site at the Clearwater Senior and Community Center opened from 9 a.m. to noon Thursday to provide free coronavirus testing opportunities to areas where residents are isolated or have a lack of transportation to healthcare facilities already providing testing.

 “I really think it’s so important for us to reach out to these communities.
 If they can’t come to us we need to go to them,” said Sedgwick County Health Department program manager, John Lucero.
 “We’re serving the citizens of Sedgwick County, not just the people in Wichita city.”